Cuomo: Trump Caused the COVID Outbreak in New York

 Cuomo didn't mean just in terms of COVID, but the president's hesitation to fund transportation in New York.

-Gov. Cuomo, we've learned after dozens of his self congratulatory press conferences, will not take any responsibility for being the state with the most COVID-related deaths in the nation.
+Gov. Cuomo, we've learned after dozens of his self congratulatory press conferences, will not take any responsibility for the massive outbreak in New York.
 The grisly number of nursing home deaths has long been blamed on his March 25 mandate that forced facilities to accept COVID patients.
 But he chooses to blame nursing home staffers and visiting family members, and will not even consider an independent investigation into the tragedy.

 Cuomo refused to believe that anything other than "Donald Trump's incompetence" caused the U.S. coronavirus outbreak.
 He recently warned President Trump that he "better have an army" with him if he plans to visit New York anytime soon.